 The northern part of the mezzanine floor is designed as a quiet study and research area for all; one of the islands is designed for our postgraduates for their study and research, which is still accessible by all users.

 Graduate Lounge and other study areas (Image Credit: PangArchitect)

 All service counters in the Library will be centralized into one to provide one-stop support for all users, from book transactions to reference enquiries.

 Integrated Service Counter (Image Credit: PangArchitect)

-This Reading Room will be surrounded by grand book walls and will be open in 24 hours.
+This Reading Room will be surrounded by grand book walls and will be open for your overnight study.

-This Computer Laboratory will be provided with flexible furniture that can be transformed into a teaching venue and it will be open in 24 hours.
+This Computer Laboratory will be provided with flexible furniture that can be transformed into a teaching venue and it will be open overnight with the Reading Room.

 Different study areas will be added at 1/F and M/F to accommodate the private study needs of our students.

 Relaxing and Versatile Study Area (Image Credit: PangArchitect)

 A cozy and chic area will be provided for users to relax, study and enjoy light drinks and coffee.